CodeAndCake/AppsFromScratch/sessions/04/README.md

 // notice the lowercase j and capital Q in jQuery
 ```

-...which is the equivalent of telling your browser to `select all h1 elements in the HTML` (same as CSS).
+...which is the equivalent of telling your browser to `select all h1 elements in the HTML`.

 You can then apply functions that **manipulate** those selected elements.